 On Sept.
 30, 2020, Lieutenant Colonel William W. Hitchens, III was appointed to the position of Deputy Commissioner of the Department of Public Safety.
-His appointment is effective on October 1, 2020.
-As Deputy Commissioner, he also serves as the Director of Field Operations and oversees the operations of the Georgia State Patrol, Motor Carrier Compliance Division, Special Weapons and Tactics Team (SWAT), Specialized Collision Reconstruction Team (SCRT), Criminal Interdiction Unit (CIU), Aviation Division, Recruiting/Off-Duty Employment, and Implied Consent.
+His appointment was effective on October 1, 2020.
+As Deputy Commissioner, he oversees the operations of the Georgia State Patrol (GSP), the Motor Carrier Compliance Division (MCCD), the Capitol Police Division, the Headquarters Adjutant, and the Special Operations Adjutant.

-Prior to this appointment, he served as the South Adjutant of the Georgia State Patrol.
+Prior to this appointment, he served as Major and South Adjutant of the Georgia State Patrol.
 As the South Adjutant, he was responsible for the operations of Troops F, G, H, and I, the Recruiting Unit, and the SWAT Unit.
 He was appointed to this position on March 1, 2020.

 Lieutenant Colonel Hitchens began his career with the Georgia State Patrol as a Cadet Trooper in 1994 at Post 21 - Sylvania.
 He was selected to attend the 69th Georgia State Patrol Trooper School in 1994 and upon graduation in 1995, he was assigned to Post 19 – Swainsboro.
 Lieutenant Colonel Hitchens moved up through the ranks as Corporal, Sergeant, and Post Commander, receiving all promotions at Post 45 - Statesboro.
-In 2005, he was promoted to Lieutenant of Troop F before being appointed to the Troop I Commander in 2011.
-In 2015, Major Hitchens returned to Troop F as Troop Commander until assuming his current role.
+In 2005, he was promoted to Lieutenant of Troop F before being appointed to Captain of Troop I in 2011.
+In 2015, Hitchens returned to Troop F as Troop Commander until his appointment as Major.

 During the 1996 Olympic Games held in Atlanta, Lieutenant Colonel Hitchens was assigned to Centennial Park.
 He received a Meritorious Service Award for his actions prior to and immediately after the bombing in Centennial Park.
 Lieutenant Colonel Hitchens was also selected to serve on the committee which developed the department’s mission statement and core beliefs.